-If you don’t like the idea of using medications to cure hives, you may want to consider natural hives treatment options.
-Many home remedies and herbal treatments offer great results and you won’t have to worry about the side effects that often come with medications used to treat hives.
-While not every natural treatment works for everyone, the following treatments generally offer great results.
-You can try one or more of these natural treatments to finally enjoy relief from the itching and pain that comes with hives.
+If you don’t like the idea of using medications to cure hives, you may want to consider natural hive treatment options.
+Many home remedies and herbal treatments offer great results, and you won’t have to worry about the side effects that often come with medications used to treat hives.
+While not every natural treatment works for everyone, the following treatments generally offer great results: You can try one or more of these natural treatments to finally enjoy relief from the itching and pain that come with hives.

 #1 – Use Cool Compresses on the Skin

-One of the easiest hives treatment options is to use cool compresses on skin that is affected by hives.
+One of the simplest hive treatment options is to apply cool compresses to the affected skin.
 In fact, cold compresses often offer instant relief from the itching and pain associated with hives.
-Applying cold compresses to the skin can soothe the affected skin and helps to reduce swelling.
-As the skin is cooled and soothed, it helps to reduce the histamines in the body, providing relief.
-Cold compresses can be used every couple of hours and can be left on for 20-30 minutes, or until they lose their coolness.
+Applying cold compresses to the skin can soothe the affected area and help reduce swelling.
+As the skin is cooled and soothed, it helps reduce the histamines in the body, providing relief.
+Cold compresses can be used every couple of hours and can be left on for 20–30 minutes, or until they lose their coolness.

 If hives affect a significant amount of the body, a cool bath may be used instead of a cold compress.
 It’s very important to avoid taking hot showers or baths, since this could dilate your blood vessels, making the hives even worse.
-Some people even choose to use ice packs on their skin, but if you do use ice packs, always use a cloth around the ice pack to avoid damaging the skin.
+Some people even choose to use ice packs on their skin, but if you do, always use a cloth around the ice pack to avoid damaging the skin.
 Ice packs or ice should never be applied directly to bare skin.

 #2 – Water and Baking Soda Paste